 - e.
 Design Requirements.
 The design requirements for cluster developments are listed below.
 These requirements shall be recorded on the plat. - (1) No entryway treatments, monument or other permanent development signs are permitted.
 This shall not be construed to prohibit landscaping. - (2) To the maximum practicable extent, existing historic rural features shall be preserved as part of the cluster development.
 These features include but are not limited to rock walls, fences, functional and structurally safe farm buildings, monuments and landscape features. - f.
 Landscaping Standards.
 Cluster developments shall be landscaped within the cluster lots to reduce views of the development from public right(s)-of-way, so that a filtered view is provided of the cluster and the cluster does not dominate the landscape. - (1) At a minimum, proposed or existing landscaping and vegetation shall be of sufficient size and type to provide a buffer of vegetation six (6) feet in height and fifty percent (50%) opaque year round within three (3) years of planting.
 New landscaping materials shall consist of native vegetation as provided on the Clark County plant list (see the Standard Details Manual).
 A combination of trees and shrubs must be used. - (2) All landscaping shall be installed prior to final plat unless financial guarantees are made for its installation prior to any building permit activity.
 Any required landscaping materials that fail to survive within the first two (2) years shall be promptly replaced. - g.
 Notice of Resource Activities.
-For any areas abutting property zoned for agricultural or forestry uses, the following notice shall be recorded as part of the Developer Covenants to Clark County for each parcel within the cluster:
+For any areas abutting property zoned for agricultural or forestry uses, the following notice shall be recorded as part of the Developer Covenants to Clark County for each parcel within the cluster:- development.

-"The subject property is adjacent to commercial agricultural or forest lands on which a variety of commercial activities may occur that are not compatible with residential development.
 Potential discomforts or inconvenience may include, but are not limited to: noise, odors, fumes, dust, smoke, insects, operation of machinery (including aircraft) during any twenty-four (24) hour period, storage and disposal of manure, and the application by spraying or otherwise of chemical fertilizers, soil amendments, herbicides and pesticides."